khulnasoft-lab/design.khulnasoft.com/contents/content/terminology.md

 If the context isn’t clear enough, use them with the object.
 - **Example:** `Edit issue` or `Closed issues`

-Buttons that copy content to the clipboard don’t need the “to clipboard” part.
-- **Example:** `Copy branch name` instead of `Copy branch name to clipboard`

-<todo>Add comprehensive list of terminology Do/Don’t</todo>

 ## Frequently confused words

 ### Authentication: sign in and sign-in